Customized quantum annealing schedules: Introduction

 In a typical annealing run the system starts with a transverse field of the form $\sum_i \sigma^x_i$, where $\sigma_i^\alpha$ denotes the Pauli-$\alpha$ operator acting on qubit $i$ (tensored identity on the other qubits), and the ground state of the system is easily prepared.
 As the anneal progresses, the transverse field

 is gradually turned off (the transverse field strengths $h_i^x(t)$ are decreased to zero) and is replaced by the Ising problem of interest, of the form

 where $h^z_i(t)$ are the longitudinal field strengths and $J_{ij}(t)$ are the longitudinal coupling strengths, all increasing in magnitude from zero.
 The objective of the anneal is to prepare a state with high overlap with the ground state of the Ising Hamiltonian at the end of the anneal.
-This is guaranteed by the adiabatic theorem for a sufficiently slow change between the transverse field and the longitudinal Ising problem~\cite{Jansen2007,Mozgunov2020}, but can also happen under diabatic evolution~\cite{Somma2012,Crosson2014,Muthukrishnan2016,Wecker2016,Crosson2020}.
+This is guaranteed by the adiabatic theorem for a sufficiently slow change between the transverse field and the longitudinal Ising problem~\cite{Jansen2007,Mozgunov2020}, but can also happen under diabatic evolution~\cite{Somma2012,Crosson2014,Muthukrishnan2016,Wecker2016}.
 The precise manner in which these fields are tuned is called an annealing schedule, and the success probability of annealing protocols can depend on the specifics of the schedule~\cite{Roland2002,Rezakhani2010,Campos2018}.
-Specially designed schedules can also be used to implement non-traditional annealing schemes such as Sombrero QA~\cite{Perdomo2011}, pausing~\cite{Marshall2019,Chen2020}, reverse QA~\cite{Ohkuwa2018}, inhomogeneously driven QA~\cite{Susa2018,Adame2020}, and even optimal versions~\cite{Brady2020} of the quantum approximate optimization algorithm (QAOA)~\cite{Farhi2014}.
+Specially designed schedules can also be used to implement non-traditional annealing schemes such as Sombrero QA~\cite{Perdomo2011}, pausing~\cite{Marshall2019,Chen2020}, reverse QA~\cite{Ohkuwa2018}, inhomogeneously driven QA~\cite{Susa2018,Adame2020}, diabatic QA~\cite{Fry-Bouriaux2021}, and even optimal versions~\cite{Brady2020} interpolating between QA and the quantum approximate optimization algorithm (QAOA)~\cite{Farhi2014}.
+For a recent review see Ref.~\cite{Crosson2020}.
 In this work we are interested in the setting where every coefficient in the set $\{h^x_i(t), h^z_i(t),J_{ij}(t)\}$ is independently controllable, which is more general than what is currently possible using commercial QA devices~\cite{Boothby2020}.

 The most common quantum annealing devices are built using superconducting flux qubits~\cite{Mooij1999}, where the quantum states are characterized by persistent currents that flow in opposite directions, which are then mapped to binary spin variables~\cite{Kaminsky2004}.
 The interactions between the qubits are mediated by tunable coupler circuits~\cite{Harris2009,Harris2010,Weber2017}, which in essence are similar to the flux qubits but are operated in a different regime.
 These superconducting circuits are multi-level quantum systems and are controlled via magnetic fluxes that thread their loops.
 This high-dimensional physical \emph{circuit model} representation is then mapped to a low-dimensional, low-energy subspace to implement an effective representation of a transverse-field Ising problem of interacting qubits, i.e., the \emph{qubit model}.
 Therefore, it is essential to have methods and tools to map the circuit model onto the qubit model (and specific Ising instance) that is desired.
 Such tools provide the translation between the control of magnetic fluxes at the circuit level to that of control of the coefficients of the qubit model Hamiltonian, i.e., the coefficients of the various Pauli operators (henceforth called ``Pauli schedules"), which can then be used to design circuit fluxes that implement a given customized annealing schedule.